-In my opinion, there will be no further extension to the ban on forfeiture, Commercial Rent Arrears Recovery, statutory demands and winding-up petitions after September 30.
+There is no guarantee of further extensions to the ban on forfeiture, Commercial Rent Arrears Recovery, statutory demands and winding-up petitions after 2020.

-So tenants – if they haven’t already done so – should now actively seek agreements with landlords to avoid forfeiture and/or insolvency in October.
+So tenants – if they haven’t already done so – should now actively seek agreements with landlords to avoid forfeiture and/or insolvency after the moratorium ends.